ExpDev-mul/ExpDev-mul/README.md

 # <h1 align="center">👋 Or Pinto</h1>

-A passionate 17 year old programmer and developer from Israel, with 4+ years of proven experience.
+A passionate 17 year old programmer and developer from Israel, with 5+ years of proven experience.
-Game Developer, Web Developer and ML enthusiast.
+Currently gaining solid experience in AI.

 ## 🎉 Accomplishments:
 - Contributed to 100M+ visits and thousands of concurrent players